Frequently Asked Questions

 A range of options have worked well for our students.
 These can apply whether you are here for a short course or full-time study at Rowden.
 Students are responsible for their accommodation arrangements, but as a guide:

-On-site accommodation – £200 p/month: We do have limited facilities for students to live on-site whilst in attendance at Rowden.
-All include access to a shared kitchen, showers, washing and a host of other facilities.
+On-site accommodation – £200 p/month: We do have some basic facilities for full-time students to live on-site, including in a campervan with hookup.
+On-site living includes access to a shared kitchen, showers, washing and a host of other facilities.
 It is a very cost-effective way of living whilst with us for a course.

 Local holiday lets – £350-600 p/month: Some spaces have provided a holiday let for our students, but for a more extended period than you might be able to find online.
 These have been very good for Rowden students and those we recommend, know us well.